 Virtual Dutch Heritage Trail

-With a grant from Dutch Culture USA, HHT is currently creating a virtual heritage trail that will highlight the fascinating Dutch history at our partner sites, some of which date to when New York was New Netherland.
-By connecting existing Dutch heritage in an engaging way, this virtual heritage trail will encourage a deeper exploration of the history that ties us together.
+With a grant from Dutch Culture USA, HHT has completed a virtual heritage trail, highlighting the fascinating Dutch history at our partner sites, some of which date to when New York was New Netherland.
+By connecting existing Dutch heritage in an engaging way, this virtual heritage trail encourages a deeper exploration of the history that ties us together.
 HHT hopes to use this work as a model to create additional thematic heritage trails, connecting the diverse yet overlapping stories of these sites across the city.

 COVID-19 Emergency Response